-Hmm, for sure there is a high level of predictability.
+For sure there is a high level of predictability.
 Here we have a band, who do everything fast.
 Sing fast, play fast and forget fast that they need to avoid repetition.
-Then, mix a very talented front chick into the fray who indeed boasts stellar pipes, but absolutely strains her vocal cords to the breaking point so much so that it actually hurts listening to her making mincemeat of ’em.
+Then, mix a very talented front chick into the fray who indeed boasts stellar pipes, but absolutely strains her vocal cords to the breaking point.
+So much so that it actually hurts listening to her making mincemeat of ’em.

-Now, you gotta love the marketing they did on Time Stands Still in the video covering Tonight We Ride.
-With Mad Max serving as the heavy foundation to boot.
-They really marched way down the silly road for this, but then Power Metal has this tendency to overdo these things in general – just check out the latest Gloryhammer record and their video.
-But in a way, I like the props in Tonight We Ride, kind of fitting the overall theme pretty well.
+Now, you gotta love the cheesy marketing on display on Time Stands Still.
+The clip Tonight We Ride serves a load of Mad Max so bad you start looking for the friggin’ cheese platter.
+They really marched way down silly road for this, but then Power Metal has this tendency to overdo these things in general.
+Just check out the latest Gloryhammer record and their video, this one really takes the cake.
+But in a way, Unleash The Archers‘ video fits the theme pretty well.

 What is Time Stands Still really delivering?

-Well, for starters, I just cannot get warm with it.
+Well, for starters, I just cannot get warm with the record.
 Whenever I attempt another listen, the tracks kind of blur together towards the middle, creating an amalgam of which mediocrity is made of.
-And that is funny in a way: Heavy Metal records in general often suffer from the repetitive bug, coupled with a lack of innovation.
+And that is funny in a way: Power Metal records in general often suffer from the repetitive bug, coupled with a lack of innovation.
 But this one here really tops it.